Zainabeyy/Arabic-English-Dictionary/README.md

 # 📘 Arabic ↔ English Dictionary

-A simple, fast, and smart dictionary that helps you translate words between **Arabic** and **English** — with pronunciation, roots, examples, and more.
+A simple, fast, and smart dictionary for translating between Arabic and English — with pronunciation, roots, examples, and more.

 [🔗 Live Website](https://arabic-english-dictionary.vercel.app/)